 If you need an X-ray with a contrast media, talk to your healthcare provider.
-You may have to stop taking kelp one month before your X-ray.
-You may not be allowed to take it again until the medium leaves your body.
+You may have to stop taking kelp 1 month before your X-ray.
+You may not be allowed to take it again until the contrast medium leaves your body.

 June 05, 2019